≡ Menu

 Now…

-If it turns out that the tumors become malignant then this disease has turned into Perianal Adenocarcinoma.
-In this event surgical removal is the only option – whether the lumps are bothering your dog or not.
+If it turns out that the tumors become malignant, then this disease has turned into Perianal Adenocarcinoma.
+In this event, surgical removal is the only option – whether the lumps are bothering your dog.
 This variation only happens in male dogs and can quickly spread to the lymph nodes and lungs, ultimately ending in death if left unchecked.

 Malignant Tumors…

 In the regional lymph nodes can be fatal.
 Surgery and chemotherapy must be performed immediately to prevent death.
 It is for those reasons that the vet will perform the aspiration test.
-They may also check your dog’s blood calcium levels with a simple blood test.
-If the levels are normal it is a strong indication that any tumors are benign.
+They may also check your dog’s calcium levels with a simple blood test.
+If the levels are normal, it strongly indicates that the tumors are benign.
+If you notice any lumps and bumps around your dog’s perianal regions, get your vet to check things out immediately.

-It is important to remember that, while females can catch Perianal Adenoma, they cannot catch the cancerous variant.
-Males can, so technically every male dog is at risk.
-Luckily, around 80% of all anal tumors turn out to be benign, so your dog has excellent chances!
+It is important to remember that while females can catch Perianal Adenoma, they cannot see the cancerous variant.
+Males can, so technically, every male dog is at risk.
+Luckily, around 80% of all anal tumors are benign, so your dog has excellent chances!

-It is thought to be inherited in certain breeds but not in all.
-That being said, the known breeds susceptible to this condition are:
+It is thought to be inherited in certain breeds but only in some.
+That being said, the known species susceptible to this condition are:

-Please also remember that this is a fairly common condition so this list is by no means exhaustive.
-Also, any mixed breed dog may have these breeds in their ancestry and therefore could be prone to Perianal Adenoma without you even realizing it!
+This is a reasonably common condition, so this list is only partial.
+Also, any mixed breed dog may have these breeds in their ancestry and, therefore, could be prone to Perianal Adenoma without you even realizing it!

 Treatment Options

-Treatments for this condition are fairly limited and are more focused towards managing and monitoring the tumors to ensure they don’t develop into cancerous ones.
-Whether or not the surgical option is taken depends upon where the tumor is.
-If it is too close to the anal sphincter then surgery may be impossible and managing the tumor down to a smaller size might be the better option.
+Treatments for this condition are pretty limited and are more focused on managing and monitoring the tumors to ensure they don’t develop into cancerous ones.
+Whether or not the surgical option is taken depends upon where the cancer is.
+If it is too close to the anal sphincter, surgery may be impossible, and managing the tumor to a smaller size might be the better option.

 Now…

-Months for the tumor to come back down to a manageable size and, if surgery is undertaken, it can take even longer for things to heal up down there.
-Either way, you are in for some hefty vet bills and a very sore doggy indeed.
+Your vet may opt for radiation therapy if your dog is seriously affected by the tumors.
+Estrogen or testosterone may also be used depending on the nature of the condition, but these are all pretty extreme measures.
+It can take several months for the tumor to return to a manageable size, and if surgery is undertaken, things can take even longer to heal up there.
+Either way, you are in for some hefty vet bills and a sore doggy.

 Because…